openstack-archive/sahara/doc/source/devref/quickstart.rst

 Check that your Hadoop installation is working properly by running an example job on the cluster manually.

-* Login to NameNode (usually master node) via ssh with ssh-key used above:
+* Login to the NameNode (usually the master node) via ssh with the ssh-key used above:

 .. sourcecode:: console